ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 We then want to make some hosts intentionally vulnerable to be compromised.

-On one host, we will install a vulnerable web application (DVWA - Damn Vulnerable Web Application) to demonstrate how an RFI vulnerability can be exploited to compromise a host.
-We can use the script in
+On one host, we will install a vulnerable web application (DVWA - Damn Vulnerable Web Application).

-On the other host, we will install an SSH server with a weak password to demonstrate how a dictionary attack can compromise a host.
+On the other host, we will install an SSH server with a weak password.

 The installation scripts are available in *Annex B*.